ltoyclaelr/rpi-resource-monitor/README.md

-extremely basic web based pi resource monitor
+extremely basic web based pi resource monitor for raspberry pi os

 the temp monitor works i was just using a virtual machine in this screenshot